franciskershaw/festiviews/testing.md

 Logic

-Following on from my previous project, where the application of JavaScript was the main focus, I made sure I kept the same process in place when developing both the JavaScript functions and the backend logic for my site - that is to say start small and build up, making sure to check the console and print statements at all stages to ensure that the right results are being reached.
+Following on from my previous project, where the application of JavaScript was the main focus, I made sure I kept the same process in place when developing both the JavaScript functions and the Python back end logic for my site - that is to say start small and build up, making sure to check the console and print statements at all stages to ensure that the right results are being reached.
 Environment variables were also used and included in my .gitignore file to ensure that none of the sensitive secret keys were ever pushed to GitHub.

-I started by building the most basic version of the front end, with forms containing only a few fields so that I wasn't wasting time filling out required information for submission each time I needed to test my python functions.
+I started by building the most basic version of the fron tend, with forms containing only a few fields so that I wasn't wasting time filling out required information for submission each time I needed to test my python functions.
 After taking great care and plenty of time to ensure that all of my CRUD logic was working on the backend, with the adding, editing, deleting of both the festival hubs and the reviews all doing what I was expecting to the relevant MongoDB collections, did I feel more comfortable moving onto the next stage of development.

 For my JavaScript, I wanted a way to make sure that only certain functions were being applied to certain pages as this would greatly help with the code formatting as would negate the need for me to create several specific JavaScript functions.
 To achieve this, I wrote a function that checked which page the user was on, and an *if/else* statement then applied only the relevant functions to the relevant pages.